-Spectators are obliged not to interfere with the good order of a competition, to do nothing which may tend to influence the fencers or the Referee, and to respect the decisions of the latter even when they do not agree with them.
-They must obey any instructions which the Referee may deem it necessary to give them (cf. t.109-110, t.167-168, t.170).
+Spectators are obliged not to interfere with the good order of a competition, to do nothing which may tend to influence the fencers or the Referee, and to respect the decisions of the latter even when they do not Referee may deem it necessar agree with them.
+They mury to give them (cf. t.109-1 ust obey any instructions which t 10, t.167-168, t.170). the Fencing Rules for Competition 50 Varcion: Ian 110577 2022